47 years on the run: Former cop helps track down man who shot him

-(KUSA/NBC News) A former Denver police officer is being credited with helping track down the man who shot him 50 years ago…then spent nearly 47 years on the run after escaping from prison.
+DENVER, Colo.
+(KUSA) – A former Denver police officer is being credited with helping track down the man who shot him 50 years ago then spent nearly 47 years on the run after escaping from prison.

 “I’m reveling in the fact that I got him,” says Daril Cinquanta, the former officer who has since retired and started his own private investigation firm.